rm-hull/colorforth/release/README.txt

 http://sourceforge.net/projects/colorforth/ to the CVS page, which gives instructions for anonymous CVS access.
 The compilation (assembly, to be precise) has only been tested under GNU/Cygwin under Windows XP.

+The sources currently used for cfBochs are found in the jc2007/ subdirectory.
+These have been modified so that the x86 "unreal" mode can be used for BIOS services, meaning that the interrupt table and BIOS area are left alone, and all buffers needed for I/O have been relocated to the first 64K of RAM.
+Check the README under the source directory for more details.

 Enjoy! -- jcATunternet.net